SlugBot/web/guide.md

 One benefit of using the streamer role method is that it works synergisticly with the <span class="command-link" data-command="giveme"> command - allowing the streamer role to be self-assigned by members of your server.
 Make the `streamer` role self-assignable using the command `!giveme add <streamer role name>`.
 Members can then use the command `!giveme <streamer role>` to assign the role to themselves and have their streams appear in the streams channel.

-# First-time discord setup
-Once you've invited Slugbot to your discord server, there is some initial setup that should be done to get everything up and running.
-This section will explain the setup process.

-## Setting Channels For SlugBot to Use:
+## Setting Channels For SlugBot to Use
 SlugBot needs to know what channels to use for _Welcome Messages_, _Member Events_, _Stream Notifications_, _Leaderboard_, and _Logging_.
 Use the !`setchannel` command to see what channels you need to set and what channels have been set already.

 __Use `!setchannel default` in the channel you want SlugBot to use__ to set that channel as the default channel (`#general` is a good choice).